 —Heidi L. Wilkinson

-Jim Wong served as ACHA's Board Chair, led ACHA's first Research Committee, and served as long-time moderator for ACHA's on-line discussion forums.
+Jim Wong served as ACHA's Board Chair, led ACHA's first Research Committee, and served as long-time moderator for ACHA's online discussion forums.
 Jim gave tirelessly to the congenital heart community, and was passionate about the potential for science and technology to improve the well-being of congenital heart patients.
-For more information about Jim, please click here.

 Edward Earl Olde, age 83, beloved father and husband, Elder Law attorney, and congenital heart disease pioneer, passed away in his home on March 17 after an extended period of Home Hospice care.
 His dear wife JoAnn and his brother, Dick and wife, Kay were at his side.
 Ed and JoAnn were very grateful for the medical services provided by the Hospice Colorado Visiting Nurses Association, along with their volunteers and Chaplin.